🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ•°οΈ Time Zone Favorability + 7.4 -- 20 Chania aligns perfectly with European business hours and offers a manageable overlap for both US East Coast and Asian markets.
+πŸ•°οΈ Time Zone Favorability + 7.7 -- 20 Chania's UTC+2/3 time zone offers good overlap with European business hours and moderate morning overlap with US East Coast, but limited for Asia-Pacific.

 πŸ“ˆ BUSINESS & ECONOMY